hazaarlabs/hazaar-mvc/docs/advanced/multiple-class-inheritance.md

 To declare a class as extendible, you simply extend the Hazaar\Extender abstract class and call it's `extend()` method with the name of the class you want to extend as the first parameter, and any other parameters to pass to the child class constructor.
 For safety reasons I suggest using `parent::extend()` to make sure you access the Extender method and not a local method.

 !!!
-Warning
+Notice

-Any class that is declared as abstract is not allowed to be extended.
-This is in line with the rules of extending classes in PHP.
+Any class that is declared as abstract can still be extended using this method.
+Internally, a "wrapper class" is used to allow extending abstract classes.

 To extend the 'A' class and pass a string to the constructor: